Diversify Asset Classes And Diminish the Risk of Your Investment

 For example, for some investors equities are more favorable than other asset classes.
 Or if you are in serious ages you may prefer to put your money in some source of fixed income that can provide you stable retirement income because your goal is to save what you earned during your working life.
 Thus, you are not worried about market fluctuations.
 So, you may have the majority of your portfolio in stocks.

-But if you are younger investor you may prefer some investment with faster returns.
+But if you are a younger investor you may prefer some investment with faster returns.

-Most asset allocation models can be divided into four models: growth, preservation of capital, income, balanced.
+Most asset allocation models come into four models: growth, preservation of capital, income, balanced.

-Growth asset allocation model is suitable for beginners interested in long-term investments.
-If you are on the beginning of your professional career you will be interested to deposit some amount every year in long-term investment such as common stocks that may not pay you dividends but can be good in the long run.
+The growth asset allocation model is suitable for beginners interested in long-term investments.
+If you are at the beginning of your professional career you will be interested to deposit some amount every year in long-term investment such as common stocks that may not pay you dividends but can be good in the long run.
 Fund managers could advise you to invest in some foreign equities to diversify your portfolio.

-The usual income investor comes from the group of people near retirement because the need for cash in hand is of essential importance.
+The usual income investor comes from a group of people near retirement because the need for cash in hand is of essential importance.

-Balanced model of asset allocation is kind of halfway between the income and growth.
+The balanced model of asset allocation is kind of halfway between income and growth.
 It is a compromise between long-term growth and current income.
 This mixture of assets that can provide cash but also the growth of principal value.

-The asset allocation will follow that changes.
-For that reason it is always smart to switch a portion of your investments before the important life changes.
+The asset allocation will follow that change.
+For that reason, it is always smart to switch a portion of your investments before the important life changes.
 Do it occasionally.
-For example, you could move 10% of your investments to income allocation model yearly as you are approaching retirement.
+For example, you could move 10% of your investments to the income allocation model yearly as you are approaching retirement.
 So, you will have the whole of your portfolio adjusted to your new goals.